Spectral Algorithms Optimally Recover Planted Sub-structures: Introduction

-Our main interest in this paper is in studying the following two aspects of the planted dense subgraph problem. \begin{itemize} \item We consider a {\em censored} version of the planted dense subgraph problem.
-Here the statuses of some edges are unknown as is often the case in real network inference problems. \item We are interested in the power of a weaker class of algorithms than SDPs, i.e., spectral algorithms. \end{itemize} While spectral algorithms are considered to be weaker, they are usually more efficient as compared to $\SDP$ based algorithms.
-For example, to solve $\SDP$'s such as the one in \cite{Hajek2016}, even faster versions of the Interior Point Method are known to take $\Omega(n^{2\omega+1/2})$ time \cite{Jiang20}, where $\omega$ is the exponent of matrix multiplication (currently the best known value is $\omega = 2.37286$ \cite{Alman21}).
-On the other hand, spectral decomposition can be computed in $O(n^{\omega})$ time~\cite{Banks21}, and in fact, finding only the top eigenvectors using power-iteration on sparse random matrices takes only $O(n\log^2n)$ time, see Remark~\ref{rem:run_time}.
+Our main interest in this paper is in studying the following two aspects of these planted recovery problems: \begin{itemize} \item We are interested in the power of spectral algorithms, which are simple, efficient, and widely used. \item We consider a {\em censored} version of the planted dense subgraph problem.
+Here the statuses of some edges are unknown as is often the case in real network inference problems. \end{itemize} We note that some applications of spectral algorithms to the exact recovery problem use an additional combinatorial clean-up stage (see e.g.~\cite{CO16,Vu18,YP14}), but we follow \cite{Abbe2020,Dhara2021} in studying spectral algorithms without a clean-up stage.
+This is partially motivated by the fact that most real applications of spectral algorithms do not include a combinatorial clean-up stage.
+Moreover, spectral algorithms are highly efficient; spectral decomposition can be computed in $O(n^{\omega})$ time~\cite{Banks21}, and in fact, finding only the top eigenvectors using power-iteration on sparse random matrices takes only $O(n\log^2n)$ time; see Remark~\ref{rem:run_time}.

-This gives rise to the following main questions that we address in this paper: \begin{quote} \emph{Are there simple spectral algorithms that are optimal for recovering planted dense subgraphs?
+This gives rise to the following main questions that we address in this paper: \begin{quote} \emph{Are there simple spectral algorithms that are optimal for recovering planted substructures?
 If so, can we design optimal algorithms when additionally there is missing data? } \end{quote}